 Primum, I’m not entirely ignorant of the “body language,” “eye movements” and other non-verbal habits of my enemies.

 In fact, my Lewandowsky Collection has become a world-class pathology archive for the study of precisely this problem.
-We regularly host private viewings for alienists, sideshow promoters and other credentialed curators of insanitalia from all corners of the globe.
+We often host private viewings for alienists, sideshow promoters and other credentialed curators of insanitalia, who travel from all corners of the globe to see our specimens for themselves.
 (By request of the donor, illegitimate inserters need not apply, I’m afraid.)

 Advanced tip: the Museum’s Accessory Annex is an excellent place to study the non-verbal M.O.s of Lewandowsky’s minor accomplices.